 - Loss of sensation: Most nerve endings generally reattach during the healing process.
 Some patients find sensation is permanently diminished, either in spots or in a more widespread manner.
 The more extensive your incisions, the higher the risk.

-- Regret: Patients undergoing female to male surgery occasionally ask what will happen if they regret the decision to have breast reduction.
+- Regret: Patients undergoing female to male surgery occasionally ask what will happen if they regret the decision to have a breast reduction.
 While it’s theoretically possible to use breast implants to rebuild a chest-just as it is for women who undergo mastectomy for cancer treatment – you should consider FTM top surgery to be permanent.
 Results from a revision procedure would never give you the look you had prior to surgery.

 We’ll advise you to try all your other options if you haven’t already, including binding and simply dressing in masculine clothing, before committing to surgery.
 We will ask you whether you’re on hormone therapy and about all the other measures you may have taken to progress in your journey from woman to man.
 Surgery is a big step, and we’ll want to be as sure as you are that it’s the right one for you.

 You can help reduce surgical risks in two ways.
-Your choice of plastic surgeon is all-important – be sure to select a plastic surgeon who is certified by the American Board of Plastic Surgery.
+Your choice of a plastic surgeon is all-important – be sure to select a plastic surgeon who is certified by the American Board of Plastic Surgery.
 This way you’ll know that he or she has formal training in plastic surgery and has undergone a thorough peer evaluation process.
-Second, follow pre- and post-surgical instructions carefully.
+Second, following pre- and post-surgical instructions carefully.

 As your results begin to emerge during recovery, we will be excited to hear your reactions.
 We are very aware that breast surgery is not a simple cosmetic procedure for a transgender individual; it’s an event that will impact your life in a profound way.
 We look forward to learning about the experience from your perspective.